How to interpret your vagina’s normal (or abnormal) scent

 Bacterial vaginosis BV

-Bacterial vaginosis, aka BV, is related to another friendly bacteria, Lactobacilli.
+Bacterial vaginosis, aka BV, is related to another healthy bacteria, Lactobacilli.
 The proportion of this bacteria in the vagina can decrease, creating an imbalance.
 If this happens, bad bacteria can take over and cause BV.
 Untreated BV can lead to PID, which can spread to your uterus, fallopian tubes, or ovaries.
 Persistent BV can also cause recurring UTIs that can impact your bladder.

 Trichomoniasis